AngryMaciek/hypercomplex/README.md

 Please refer to the [contributing guidelines](CONTRIBUTING.md) if you are interested in contributing to this repository.
 Please mind the [code of conduct](CODE_OF_CONDUCT.md) for all interactions with the community.
 For suggestions regarding the code please use the [issue tracker](https://github.com/AngryMaciek/hypercomplex/issues).

+The following work has been [published in the Journal of Open Source Software](https://joss.theoj.org/papers/10.21105/joss.05272).

 _© 2020 Maciej Bak_